axelarnetwork/axelar-contract-deployments/evm/README.md

 ### Upgrade AxelarTransceiver

-To upgrade an existing AxelarTransceiver implementation while keeping the same proxy, follow these steps:
+To upgrade an existing AxelarTransceiver implementation, follow these steps:

 #### Deploy New Implementation (Reuse Existing Proxy)